BhoumikPatidar/BGS-Net/README.md

 ## Project Overview

 Satellite images often contain targets (e.g., buildings, roads, water bodies) that occupy a small fraction of the scene.
 Standard encoder–decoder segmentation models like U‑Net perform full decoder computation on every patch, resulting in wasted resources when most patches lack targets.
-**BGS‑Net** introduces a lightweight gating mechanism that analyzes the bottleneck features of a pre‑trained U‑Net to decide whether to execute the costly decoder for each patch, achieving major computational savings with minimal accuracy loss :contentReference[oaicite:0]{index=0}.
+**BGS‑Net** introduces a lightweight gating mechanism that analyzes the bottleneck features of a pre‑trained U‑Net to decide whether to execute the costly decoder for each patch, achieving major computational savings with minimal accuracy loss.

 ---